WJEN-orz/WJEN-orz.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-This is Minxing Zhang, and I'm a second-year PhD student in <a href="https://cispa.de/en" target="_blank">CISPA</a> under the supervision of Prof. <a href="https://cispa.de/en/about/director-page" target="_blank">Michael Backes</a> and Dr. <a href="https://xiao-zhang.net/" target="_blank">Xiao Zhang</a>.
+This is Minxing Zhang, and I'm a second-year PhD student in <a href="https://cispa.de/en" target="_blank">CISPA</a> advised by Prof. <a href="https://cispa.de/en/about/director-page" target="_blank">Michael Backes</a> and Dr. <a href="https://xiao-zhang.net/" target="_blank">Xiao Zhang</a>.
 My research interests are Security & Privacy, Trustworthy Machine Learning, and Model Behavior Explanation.
 I obtained my B.S. degree from Shandong University (2020) under the supervision of Dr. <a href="https://renzhaochun.github.io/" target="_blank">Zhaochun Ren</a>.

 My CV is available <a href="./CV.pdf" target="_blank">here</a>.

 ---